What is a superset workout is a simple question that can have a lengthly answer.

 If you want to build your calves, you can do a set of 15 calf raises after every upper body movement you do.
 If you want to build your biceps and are doing leg day, superset a leg movement with a bicep curl since you know your leg muscles won’t be affected by those curls.

-Be smart with your pairings and don’t overdo it with something like doing a set of pushups with every upper body movement you do.
+When thinking about what is a superset workout I can do for a lagging body part, be smart with your pairings and don’t overdo it with something like doing a set of pushups with every upper body movement you do.
 That is an easy way to burn yourself out and you won’t be as strong with your main lifts.

 A contrast superset is when you perform a heavy strength movement in the lower rep range (4 -6), and then immediately move into a more dynamic, powerful movement using those same muscles.